Red wattlebird: Taxonomy

-Common names include gillbird, gilly warbler, barkingbird, muttonbird, butcherbird, what's o clock, and chock.
+"Red wattlebird" has been designated as the official common name for the species by the International Ornithologists' Union (IOC).
+Other common names include gillbird, gilly warbler, barkingbird, muttonbird, butcherbird, what's o clock, and chock.
 Unlike many species in southwestern Australia, the red wattlebird was given names by the local indigenous people that were onomatopoeic (sounding like the calls they make).
 Names recorded include wodjalok, durdal, doongorok, and djoongong (this last name is also applied to the western wattlebird).
 In the Eyre Peninsula in South Australia, the local Barngarla people knew it as ngarkarko or ngarkabukko.
-The local people of Denial Bay in South Australia called it noggal, and the Ngarrindjeri people of the Lower Murray region in South Australia knew it as rungkan.
+The local people of Denial Bay in South Australia called it noggal, and the Ngarrindjeri people of the Lower Murray region in South Australia know it as rungkan.

 There are three recognised subspecies, though there is a zone of intermediate birds across western Victoria and eastern South Australia, bordered by western Port Phillip Bay to the east, Mount Lofty Ranges to the west, and Little and Big Desert national parks to the north.
 The differences in plumage are not generally prominent enough to be noticeable in the field.